kylegraycar/graycar-consulting/index.markdown

 ---
 layout: home
 title: Kyle Graycar
-description: I make apps that address the climate crisis
+description: I build and launch apps that fight climate change
 image: /img/graycar-preview.png
 profile-image: /img/kg.png
 ---

-## I make apps that address the climate crisis
+## I build and launch apps that fight climate change

-For the last 7 years I've led growth and product launch efforts at various climate tech orgs, including [Kiva][kiva], [Solar.com][solar.com], and [Decarbon][decarbon].
+For the last 7 years I've led growth and product launch efforts at various climate tech orgs, including [Kiva][kiva]{:target="_blank"}, [Solar.com][solar.com]{:target="_blank"}, and [Decarbon][decarbon]{:target="_blank"}.
 I'm a startup generalist, but I thrive in creating compelling user experiences, improving them with research+experimentation, and uncovering insights that inform strategy and accelerate growth.

-*I'm seeking freelance projects at early-stage organizations that are working to address the climate crisis.*

-What I can do:
+Some examples of what I can do are:
 - Build your first MVP software product
-- Migrate your MVP into a cross-platform, scalable framework
+- Evolve your MVP into a cross-platform, scalable framework
 - Translate your existing desktop product to a mobile app

 ## Approach